VTickner/odin-landing-page/README.md

 - Created the basic HTML structure of the landing page.
 - Created the basic CSS for typography, font sizing and colours.
+- Created the CSS layout using flex to match as closely as possible to the design.
   TODO
 - Refactored the CSS to make DRY.
 - Added media queries to CSS to create a responsive web design for smaller devices.